James Lawrence (footballer): International career

 On 5 November 2018, Lawrence was called up for the Wales squad by Ryan Giggs and he started his first game for the national side in a friendly against Albania on 20 November 2018.
 His first competitive game for Wales was in a 1–0 win against Slovakia at Cardiff City Stadium on 24 March 2019.
 On 18 November 2020, Lawrence was in the starting line-up as Wales became UEFA Nations League, Group H, winners, beating Finland 3–1, ensuring a place in the Nations League top tier for 2022 and a fall-back play-off spot for 2022 FIFA World Cup qualification.
 Lawrence was named in the Wales squad for the UEFA Euro 2020 competition on 30 May 2021 but had to withdraw on the day of the announcement following injury in the previous day's training session.
 Lawrence's competitive matches for Wales included four wins; against Slovakia, Finland, Czech Republic and Belarus, and losses away to Croatia, Hungary and Belgium in the period in which Wales gained promotion in the Nations League and qualification for the 2022 World Cup.

 Personal life

-From April 2024 to August 2025, he was in a relationship with television presenter Monica Geuze.
+From April 2024 to August 2025, he was in a relationship with Dutch television presenter Monica Geuze.
+As of September 2026, he is in a relationship with Dutch influencer Lies Zhara.